rafegoldberg/classy/readme.md

 ### 🪝  React Hook Usage

 <details>
-<summary>Classy comes with a React-ready wrapper around the main `classy` method!
+<summary>Classy comes with a React-ready wrapper around the main <code>classy</code> method!
 You can call it like any other hook, and use the returned instance to generate selector structures for your <code>className</code> props, like so:</summary><br/>

 ```jsx static
 import { useClassy } from 'use-classy';